Earl Ray Tomblin: Elections

-2011 Special
+2011 special

-In 2011, Tomblin stated his desire to run for the governorship.
+Under the West Virginia constitution, when the governorship becomes vacant with more than one year remaining in the term, a special election must be held for the remainder of the term.
+In Manchin's case, he left office two years into his second term.
+Tomblin stated his desire to run for the remainder of the term.
 Following a ruling by the Supreme Court of Appeals on January 18, 2011, a special gubernatorial election was scheduled for October 4, 2011.
-Tomblin was successful in the Democratic Primary, beating a field of six contenders, while Morgantown businessman Bill Maloney emerged as the Republican nominee in the May 14 primary.
-He went on to win the general election against Maloney and was sworn in as governor on November 13, 2011.
-Immediately before taking the oath as governor, Tomblin officially resigned from both the offices of Senate President and state senator.
+Tomblin was successful in the Democratic primary, beating a field of six contenders, while Morgantown businessman Bill Maloney emerged as the Republican nominee in the May 14 primary.
+Tomblin went on to win the general election against Maloney and was sworn in as governor on November 13, 2011.
+Immediately before being sworn in as governor, Tomblin resigned from the state senate.

 2012

-Tomlin ran for re-election to a first full term in 2012, and defeated Maloney in a rematch.
+Tomblin ran for re-election to a full term in 2012, and defeated Maloney in a rematch.

 Tenure

 In the 2016 presidential election, Tomblin endorsed fellow Democrat Hillary Clinton.

 Abortion

 Tomblin is anti-abortion.
 Despite this, in March 2014, Tomblin vetoed a bill that would have banned abortions in West Virginia after 20 weeks, which he said was due to constitutionality issues.
 In March 2015, Tomblin again vetoed the bill; however, his veto was overridden by the West Virginia legislature.